| | |

 13. Devin Castle

-Devin Castle is situated a short bus ride from town, and is perched on a 212-metre cliff at the confluence of the Danube and Morava Rivers.
+Just a short bus ride from town is Devin Castle, perched on a 212-metre cliff at the confluence of the Danube and Morava Rivers.

 Tracing all the way back to the 5th century BC, Devin Castle is one of the three oldest castles in Slovakia and it used to control the trade route along the River Danube.